kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specify true or false.
-; When this is true that means screenshots are being taken every game loop logical frame as ; long as the screenshotBtn is being held.
+; When this is true that means screenshots are being taken every game loop logical frame as ; long as the "screenshotBtn" is being held.
 Game loop logical frame means that if the game is ; paused or the actual animations are not playing for whatever reason, screenshot won't be taken.
 ; A new screenshot is only taken when animation frames change on the player characters.
 ; Be cautions not to run out of disk space if you're low.
-This option doesn't ; work if screenshotPath is empty, it's not allowed to work outside of training mode or when ; a match (training session) isn't currently running (for example on character selection screen). allowContinuousScreenshotting = false
+This option doesn't ; work if "screenshotPath" is empty, it's not allowed to work outside of training mode or when ; a match (training session) isn't currently running (for example on character selection screen). allowContinuousScreenshotting = false

 ; A keyboard shortcut.
-; This toggle can be used same way as screenshotBtn (when it's combined with ; allowContinuousScreenshotting = true), except it's a separate key combination and when you ; press it, it toggles the continuous screenshot taking every game logical frame.
-This ; toggle does not require allowContinuousScreenshotting to be set to true, ; or screenshotBtn to be set to anything. continuousScreenshotToggle =
+; This toggle can be used same way as "screenshotBtn" (when it's combined with ; "allowContinuousScreenshotting" = true), except it's a separate key combination and when you ; press it, it toggles the continuous screenshot taking every game logical frame.
+This ; toggle does not require "allowContinuousScreenshotting" to be set to true, ; or "screenshotBtn" to be set to anything.
+; In the UI, you can toggle this mode using 'UI - Hitboxes - Continuous Screenshotting Mode' checkbox. continuousScreenshotToggle =

 ; Specify true or false.
 ; Setting this to true will produce screenshots without transparency